 Community Health Worker Jobs

-Recently, the US Bureau of Labor Statistics reported that employment of community health workers (CHWs) and other health educators is booming.
+Recently, the US Bureau of Labor Statistics reported that employment of CHWs and other health educators is booming.
 It will grow 11% by 2028, a much higher rate than other occupations.
 Those numbers have almost certainly increased after the coronavirus, because many health systems need the unique skills of a CHW.

 It’s a secure job choice if you’re considering a career as a CHW.
 If you’re a program manager or director looking for ways to increase the impact and response of your healthcare team, you should consider adding CHWs.

 First, you should understand what exactly a CHW is.
 CHWs and other health promoters have a distinctive place in the community and unique relationships with patients and clients.
 Individuals and agencies should have an idea about how to work as or with a CHW.
 That’s why typical CHW core competencies training includes roles and boundaries of the job.

 If you’re wondering what a CHW does, view our on-demand training about what a CHW is.
 It includes details on how CHWs work within agencies and how to CHWs can get started on their career.

 It includes a deep dive into:

 - How CHWs are members of a community